ICAMS-US/PhysicalConstantsDictionary/docs/dictionary-syntax.md

 ### description

-A detailed description of the physical constant, with additional references if necessary.
+A detailed description of the physical constant.